fbecart/zinoma/README.md

 - [ ] Accept scripted configuration
 - [ ] Provide a way to import/extend configuration templates

+## Žinoma for the curious

+Žinoma is a Lituanian word.
+It should be pronounced _\[zhee-no-ma]_, with a stress on the first syllabus.

+In Lithuanian, the word has two meanings:

+- _of course_, when used as an adverb;
+- _known_, when used as an adjective (a reference to the _Not Invented Here Syndrome_).

+It is also a recursive acronym for "Žinoma Is NOt MAke!".

 ## Acknowledgements

 This project started as a fork of https://github.com/Stovoy/buildy